 In short, these are the three classes I would recommend:

 - A Prenatal/Hospital Course – these are often available through your hospital or an independent source.
-While they are traditionally taken in person (which does have its advantages), if you are looking for something with a bit more flexibility, I highly recommend this Online Prenatal Class for Couples.
-I talk about it more below, but it really gives you SUCH good information.
-You can even get 10% off with the code CLARKS.
+While they are traditionally taken in person (which does have its advantages), if you are looking for something with a bit more flexibility, I highly recommend taking an online prenatal class.
+I’ll mention a few below that would be great!

 - Pain Management – Even if you plan to have an epidural, I think it’s important to at least have some basis for pain management.
 Sometimes, an epidural isn’t always an option!